msvalen/greatwave-ai/README.md

 - On the client folder
   - Run `npm i`

-~ please note that for this app to work you will need an openweathermap api key ~
+~ please note that for this app to work you will need an openweathermap api key in a .env file in server with the constant `OPENWEATHERMAP_KEY` ~

 ### Usage